 Finally, poor preparation of doctors as to digital smoke has got a negative impact on smokers because the latter interfaces just with the commercial world, for any question and clarification on the issue.

 Being tobacco smoking an addiction, also a risk reduction procedure cannot be supported uniquely by a technological commercial approach: most of e-cig use is dual not by chance and also such issue should deserve a full awareness by health care providers.

 Citation: Beatrice F, Mason JR, Massaro G Tobacco Harm Reduction: in pursuit of awareness and training for health care professionals.
 J Community Med Public Health Care 7: 065.

-Copyright: © 2020 Fabio Beatrice, et al. This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.
+Copyright: © 2020 Johann Rossi Mason, et al. This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.